mailchimp/Firebase/README.md

         - `mailchimpFieldName` - (required) The name of the Mailchimp Merge Field to map to, e.g. "FNAME".
         - `when` - (optional) When to send the value of the field to Mailchimp.
 Options are "always" (which will send the value of this field on _any_ change to the document, not just this field) or "changed".
 Default is "changed".

+    2. `statusField` - An optional configuration setting for syncing the users mailchimp status.
+Properties are:

+        - `documentPath` - (required) The path to the field in the document containing the users status.
+This additionally accepts nested object paths. e.g. "status", "meta.status".
+        - `statusFormat` - (optional) Indicates the format that the status field is.
+The options are:

+            - `"string"` - The default, this will sync the value from the status field as is, with no modification.
+            - `"boolean"` - This will check if the value is truthy (e.g. true, 1, "subscribed"), and if so will resolve the status to "subscribed", otherwise it will resolve to "unsubscribed".

-    2. `subscriberEmail` - The Firestore document field capturing the user email as is recognized by Mailchimp
+    3. `subscriberEmail` - The Firestore document field capturing the user email as is recognized by Mailchimp

     Configuration Example: